 Ye Olde Mitre Tavern

 Brush up on your history at Ye Olde Mitre, a tavern once frequented by Queen Elizabeth I. It’s a bit tricky to find this Holborn Circus spot, which has housed a pub for more than 500 years, but it's well worth the effort for its maze of intimate rooms to hole up in with friends.

 The Anglesea Arms

 Fight the urge to head straight for the riverside pubs in Hammersmith and you will be rewarded with The Anglesea Arms, a cosy pub tucked away just outside the green space of Ravenscourt Park.
-The wood-panelled bar and warming fire are the requisite cosy accompaniments to a traditional British menu featuring six rotating real-ale pumps.
+The wood-panelled bar and warming fire are the fitting accompaniments to a traditional British menu, featuring six rotating real-ale pumps.